kaliop-uk/kueueingbundle/readme.md

 A Symfony Bundle offering functionality related to message queuing systems.

-Ideally, it should shield the rest of the app from the messaging system in use (RabbitMQ via the RabbitMqBundle is the only one supported as of now)
+Ideally, it should shield the rest of the app from the messaging system in use (as of now is the only one supported is RabbitMQ via the RabbitMqBundle)

 ## Features implemented

+* A MessageProducer class which can be used to distribute execution of Symfony console commands to distributed workers, and a corresponding console command.

+* A MessageConsumer class which implements the complementary part of the above

+    TAKE CARE about security when using it: you generally do NOT want to allow anyone to be able to post commands to the queue and execute them blindly

+* A MessageConsumer class which can execute methods exposed by Symfony services

+* A MessageConsumer class which can execute XMLRPC calls to remote servers

+* A MessageConsumer class which can send HTTP requests to remote servers

+* A console command used to 'daemonize' (a.k.a. restart if not executing) php processes which are 'workers' (a.k.a. message consumers)

+* A console command used to troubleshoot queues, by dumping their config and current message count as well as purging and deleting them

 * A MessageProducer class from which message producers can be derived

 * A MessageConsumer class from which message consumers can be derived

-* A ConsoleCommand MessageProducer class which can be used to distribute execution of symfony console commands to distributed workers, and a corresponding console command.

-* A ConsoleCommand MessageConsumer class which implements the complementary part of the above

-    TAKE CARE about security when using it: you generally do NOT want to allow anyone to be able to post commands to the queue and execute them blindly

-* A console command used to 'daemonize' (a.k.a. restart if not executing) php process which are 'workers' (a.k.a. message consumers)

-* A console command use to troubleshoot queues, by dumping their config and current message count as well as purging and deleting them

 ## Getting started

+### Setup

-1. Install and start rabbitmq
+1. Install and start RabbitMQ

+2. Install the bundle.
-2. Make sure you have the oldsound/rabbitmq-bundle package installed in Symfony
+    Make sure you have the oldsound/rabbitmq-bundle package installed in Symfony (this happens automatically if you are using Composer)

+3. Enable the KaliopQueueingBundle bundle, as well as the OldSoundRabbitMqBundle, in your kernel class registerBundles.

-3. Enable the bundle.
-Clear all caches if not on a dev environment
+4. Clear all caches if not on a dev environment

+### Configure - testing

+We will now configure the server so that console commands can be executed on remote systems.
+For a start, the same Symfony installation will be used both as message producer and consumer.

-4. test that a simple console command can be executed locally
+5. Test first that a simple console command can be executed locally

        php console kaliop_queueing:echoback 'hello world' -f 'testoututput.txt'

-5. In a config file, define workers and producers according to rabbitmq-bundle docs
+6. In a config file, define workers and producers according to rabbitmq-bundle docs

-    the rabbitmq_sample.yml file has an example of configuration to define a queue used to distribute execution of symfony console commands
+    the rabbitmq_sample.yml file in Resources/config has an example of configuration to define a queue used to distribute execution of symfony console commands

-6. queue execution of the command kaliop_queueing:echoback
+7. Queue execution of the command kaliop_queueing:echoback

-      php console kaliop_queueing:queuecommand <queue> kaliop_queueing:echoback 'hello world' option.f.testoututput.txt
+      php console kaliop_queueing:queuecommand <queue> kaliop_queueing:echoback "hello world" option.f.testoututput.txt

+    Note that <queue> above is to be substituted with the name of a producer from the old_sound_rabbit_mq configuration

-7. start a consumer, putting it in the background
+7. Start a consumer, putting it in the background

       php console kaliop_queueing:consumer <queue> --label='testconsumer' -w &

+    Note that <queue> above is to be substituted with the name of a consumer from the old_sound_rabbit_mq configuration

-8. test what happens now: when you queue execution of echoback, the consumer should trigger it immediately
+8. Test what happens now: when you queue execution of echoback, the consumer should trigger it immediately

-    php console kaliop_queueing:queuecommand <queue> kaliop_queueing:echoback 'hello world again' option.f.testoututput2.txt
+    php console kaliop_queueing:queuecommand <queue> kaliop_queueing:echoback "hello world again" option.f.testoututput2.txt
     cat testoututput2.txt
     tail logs/<env>.log

-9. kill the consumer, remove the created testoutput files
+9. Kill the consumer, remove the created testoutput files

+### Configure - moving to production

-10. schedule execution of the watchdog so that it will start consumers automatically:
+10. Schedule execution of the watchdog so that it will start consumers automatically:

    - In a config file, define as parameters those workers which you want to run as daemons.
      See the parameters.yml file for more details